BodonFerenc/BodonFerenc.github.io/_posts/2021-03-09-a-bite-of-functional-programming.md

 62647| 4 5 8 16
 ```

-If the number of tasks is smaller than the number of processes then cross-based assignment of `.z.pd` might be inefficient.
+If the number of tasks is smaller than the number of processes then the cross-based assignment of `.z.pd` might be inefficient.
 You may observe that some hosts are sweating and some hosts are just twiddling their thumbs.

-Function `cross` takes the first element of the first list and concatenates with all elements of the second list.
+Function `cross` takes the first element of the first list and concatenates it with all elements of the second list.
 Next, it repeats this with the second element of the first list.
 So your result looks like  `host1:port1`, `host1:port2`, `host1:port3`, ... `host2:port1`, `host2:port2`, `host2:port3`, ...

 You need to iterate the other way to get the cartesian product.
 Fix the port and iterate over the hosts, then take another port and iterate over the hosts again.
 To achieve this you just need to recall that function cross is semantically equivalent to calling `each-right` on `each-left` then flattening the result, i.e.